Facts About Alexander Graham Bell and the Telephone

 Bell had an assistant, his electrical mechanic, whose name was Thomas Watson.
-To try out the new machine, he sent Watson out of the workshop to a neighboring room where he had set up a receiver.
+To try out the new machine, he sent Watson out of the workshop to a nearby room where he had set up a receiver.

 He called and when Watson answered he said simply, "Mr. Watson?
 Come here, I want to see you!"

-It would be many years later and after much development of the instrument, that he would make the first public demonstration of a long distance call between New York and Chicago.
+It would be many years later and after much development of the instrument that he would make the first public demonstration of a long distance call between New York and Chicago.

 Find Out More About Alexander Graham Bell